petsc/petsc/doc/faq/index.rst

 for ``SNES``, using a direct solver when possible, and reducing the timestep (or tightening ``TS`` tolerances for adaptive time stepping).

-Can PETSc Work With Hermitian Matrices?
+Can PETSc work with Hermitian matrices?
 ---------------------------------------

 PETSc's support of Hermitian matrices is very limited.
 Many operations and solvers work